-Birth: adjusting to light and beginning to focus.
+Newborns: adjusting to light and beginning to focus

 At birth, an infant is very sensitive to bright light.
 You may notice how small their pupils look, limiting how much light enters their eyes.
 A newborn baby can see something next to them with their peripheral (side) vision, but their central vision is still developing.

-Within a couple of weeks, as their retinas develop, a baby’s pupils widen and they can see light and dark ranges and patterns.
+Within a couple of weeks, as their retinas develop, a baby’s pupils widen.
+They can see light and dark ranges and patterns.
 Large shapes and bright colors may begin to attract their attention.
 A baby also may begin to focus on an object right in front of them.

-At about one month, your baby may focus briefly on you but may still prefer brightly colored objects up to three feet away.
-Infants are able to see across a room even at birth but they are mostly interested in objects very close to them.
+At about 1 month, your baby may focus briefly on you but may still prefer brightly colored objects up to 3 feet away.
+Infants are able to see across a room even at birth, but they are mostly interested in objects very close to them.

-Two to four months old: focusing and tracking moving objects.
+From 2 to 4 months: focusing and tracking moving objects

-At about two months old, babies usually are able to follow a moving object with their eyes as their visual coordination improves.
-In fact, at around three months old, your baby may have enough eye and arm coordination to bat at a nearby moving object.
+At about 2 months old, babies usually are able to follow a moving object with their eyes as their visual coordination improves.
+In fact, at around 3 months old, your baby may have enough eye and arm coordination to bat at a nearby moving object.

-At three months old, your baby's eyes should work together to focus and track objects.
+At 3 months old, your baby's eyes should work together to focus and track objects.
 If you do not notice this happening, talk with your pediatrician.

-At around five months old, a baby's ability to see how far an object is from them (called depth perception) has developed more fully.
-They are seeing the world in three dimensions more completely, and this is evident as they get better at reaching for objects both near and far.
+At around 5 months old, a baby's ability to see how far an object is from them (called depth perception) has developed more fully.
+They are seeing the world in 3 dimensions (3-D) more completely.
+They get better at reaching for objects both near and far.
 They also have good color vision at this point, though not quite as fully developed as an adult's.

-At this stage, a baby may recognize their parent across a room and smile at them, and they can see objects outside when looking through a window.
+At this stage, a baby may recognize their parent across a room and smile at them.
+They can see objects outside when looking through a window.
 They might even remember what an object is even if they only see part of it.

-Babies generally start crawling at around eight months old, and this further enhances their eye-hand coordination.
+Babies generally start crawling at around 8 months old, and this further enhances their hand-eye coordination.

-Nine to twelve months: Gripping, grasping and on the go.
+From 9 to 12 months: gripping, grasping and on the go

-By twelve months old, most babies are crawling and trying to walk.
+By 12 months old, most babies are crawling and trying to walk.

 Steps to make sure your child's eyes and vision develop properly

 Eye or vision problems can delay a baby's development.
-It is important to detect these problems as early as possible so they can get the help they need to grow and learn properly.
+It is important to find these problems as early as possible so you can get them the help they need to grow and learn properly.

-- Watch for any signs of eye and vision problems.
-They can include inward or outward turning eyes or significant delays in tracking moving objects.
+- Watch for problems like inward or outward turning eyes or significant delays in tracking moving objects.
 Bring them to your pediatrician's attention.

-- Make sure to have infant/child eye screenings as recommended to catch any vision problems early.
+- Get infant/child eye screenings as recommended to catch any vision problems early.

-- Talk with your pediatrician to find out what age-appropriate activities you can do with your baby to help develop their vision.
+- Ask your pediatrician for age-appropriate activities you can do with your baby to help develop their vision.